solliancenet/sentinel-defender-workshop-400/day-01/lab01-azure-defender-advanced.md

     ```

 ### Task 6: Adaptive Network Hardening

+You can review the adaptive network hardening recommendations via the Azure Resource Graph.
+This data takes 30 days to populate, so you may not see any results from the query.

 1. In the Azure Portal, search for **Resource Graph Explorer**
 2. In the query window, run the following query: